Saturday, December 26, 2009

 The Human Condition?

-More personal commentary
+More personal commentary about modern man.

 A dual natured beast, he's cracked and fissured while the filthy worm within fights with the humanity on which face will be shown.